Hours and admission

 Information for schools

 The contents of the exhibitions at the Transport Museum have been designed for compatibility with the compulsory school curriculum.
-Please contact sparvagmuseet@sl.se for more information.
-From May 2022, it will be possible to book an educator-led tour of the museum.
+It is possible to book an educator-led tour of the museum.
+For more information, please contact: sparvagmuseet@sl.se

 Our collections